bechampion/stateconcile/README.md

 ## logs
 `-logs` : Look in stackdriver for information about the firewall rule created outside the state

+## random
+`-random` : Insert Random firewall rules into the stack to generate some synthetic drift

+## ignoreauth
+`-ignoreauto` : Ignore GKE generated firewall rules for example

 ## Sample Output:
 ![stateconcile](/img/output.png)